-Provide VA Certifying Official at Thaddeus Stevens College with Certification of Eligibility (COE) and a copy of the Member DD214, if applicable.
+Provide VA Certifying Official at Thaddeus Stevens College with documentation of benefits and a copy of the DD214, if applicable.

-Once the student has registered for classes, the College will certify enrollment to the Department of Veterans Affairs.
+Once the student has reported for classes, the College will certify enrollment to the Department of Veterans Affairs.

 Previous Education/Training